ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 # Tutorial: Image Gallery Web Application
 {: #web-application}

-From beginning to end, a web application covers a lot of different concepts.
-This tutorial shows how a simple image gallery can be built on the {{site.data.keyword.cloud}} Platform, and how to bring together many different concepts and practices.
-This application uses {{site.data.keyword.cos_full}} as the back-end storage for a Node.js application that allows a user to upload and view JPEG image files.
+From beginning to end, a web application covers a lot of different concepts and is a great way to introduce yourself to the features of {{site.data.keyword.cos_full}}.
+This tutorial will show you how to build a simple image gallery on the {{site.data.keyword.cloud}} Platform, and how to bring together many different concepts and practices.
+This application uses {{site.data.keyword.cos_full_notm}} as the back-end storage for a Node.js application that allows a user to upload and view JPEG image files.

 ## Before you begin
 {: #gs-prereqs}

-As a prerequisite, you will need to have the following:
+As prerequisites, we will start with the following:

-  - {{site.data.keyword.cloud_notm}} Platform
+  - {{site.data.keyword.cloud_notm}} Platform account
   - Node.js
   - Git (both Desktop app and Command Line Interface&mdash;CLI)